streamdata-gallery-organizations/new-relic/_listings/new-relic/alerts-policy-channels-format-delete-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "This API endpoint deletes Alerts policy/channel associations.\n\nNote: Admin User’s API Key is required.\n\nSee our documentation for a discussion on deleting notification channels with policies."
+            "description": "This API endpoint deletes Alerts policy/channel associations.\n\nNote: Admin User???s API Key is required.\n\nSee our documentation for a discussion on deleting notification channels with policies."
           },
           "response": [
             {